Dj3ni/I3_ProjetSymphony/readme.md

 with plugins:
 - MapTiler ( for geocoding)
-- Leflet MarkerCluster (not working for the moment)
+- Leaflet MarkerCluster (not working for the moment)

 ### Vich uploader
 https://github.com/dustin10/VichUploaderBundle